-In addition to these cases, there were 43 other patent infringement cases pending against Microsoft as of March 31, 2017.
+In addition to the IPCom cases, there were 34 other patent infringement cases pending against Microsoft as of March 31, 2018.

 Antitrust, Unfair Competition, and Overcharge Class Actions

 Antitrust and unfair competition class action lawsuits were filed against us in British Columbia, Ontario, and Quebec, Canada.
 All three have been certified on behalf of Canadian indirect purchasers who acquired licenses for Microsoft operating system software and/or productivity application software between 1998 and 2010.